rails/rails/guides/source/testing.md

 1 runs, 1 assertions, 1 failures, 0 errors, 0 skips
 ```

 In the output, `F` indicates a test failure.
-The trace under `Failure` includes the name of the failing test,
+The section under `Failure` includes the name of the failing test,
 followed by a stack trace and a message showing the actual value and the expected value from the
 assertion.
 The default assertion messages offer just enough information to help identify the error.
 For improved readability, every assertion allows an optional message parameter to customize the failure